-If I was to do a dream board of all I wanted to experience at a hotel, Caleta Bay would still surpass it.
+If I was to do a dream board of all I wanted to experience at a hotel, Caleta Bay in Granada would still surpass it.

 Greet and Meet – When I entered the tiny hotel, Rosa was waiting for me.
 She is a star.
 Some people genuinely have that special something and she proved to have it all through our stay.
 The welcoming, the patience with my family of four, and the service.

 Wine and Cava – When you arrive in the reception area there are two stands.
 One of them is filled with white wine, red wine and cava.
 This is offered to the guests for free 24 hours a day.

 Gourmet Coffees, Teas and Juices – right next to it is a huge machine that serves you all sorts of great ways to take your coffee, a huge assortment of gourmet teas, juices and snacks.
 This too is available for you to enjoy, at no charge at all, 24 hours a day.